Ch'ng Huck Theng

 Then his family tore itself apart over a 143-year-old pastry business.

-Ch’ng articulates the philosophy that emerged from this transformation: “Some things have to evolve and some things have to stay.
+Ooi framed the commercial discipline without ambiguity: “I don’t want to be a supermarket, I don’t want to be selling anything and everything like a sundry shop.
+We are a traditional biscuit maker, that’s our core strength so we will stick to it.”
+Huck Theng articulated the complementary principle: “Some things have to evolve and some things have to stay.
 While we have to evolve to survive, we also need to preserve and promote what we are known for.
 We must not change totally everything; there must be something that our forefathers had done right that gave us an opportunity to grow further.”

-“Without the history, the culture and the heritage,” Ch’ng observes, “then it will be a state without a soul.
+“Without the history, the culture and the heritage,” Huck Theng observes, “then it will be a state without a soul.
 You can build a nice and big building with good infrastructure, but you just have a nice body; you don’t have a soul.”

 The reluctant heir discovered that preserving souls is what he was built for all along.